 If you’re already heavily invested in MarTech, you might wonder where you might integrate a CDP in your MarTech stack, and how you’d use it with all your existing marketing technology.
 The need for a customer data platform (CDP) is clear: Companies need to provide a unified, consistent experience and single customer view in all channels.
 To do that, they need to combine customer data across silos to get a complete picture of the customer’s relationship with the company.

-A customer data platform (CDP) connects these data silos and helps provide consistent experiences across all touchpoints and channels.
-But when it comes to the CDP, people are often confused about where exactly it fits into the martech stack along with other data management solutions.
-They take a quick look and think it must be a customer relationship management (CRM) platform, data lake, or maybe a data management platform (DMP).
+A customer data platform connects these data silos and helps provide consistent experiences across all touch points and channels.
+But when it comes to the CDP, people are often confused about where exactly it fits into the MarTech stack, along with other data management solutions, like a customer relationship management (CRM) platform, data lake, or a data management platform (DMP).

 According to David Raab, CEO of the CDP Institute, in a webinar on the subject, the confusion is understandable.
 After all, there are hundreds of CDPs on the market, and they are not all the same.
-So it’s time to step back, look at the big picture and figure out where the CDP fits into your martech stack, and how it can provide centralized data management capabilities other platforms cannot quite match.
+So it’s time to step back, look at the big picture, and figure out where and how the CDP fits into your MarTech stack to provide centralized data management capabilities other platforms cannot quite match.

 CDP Integration: The Big Picture

 There is one thing all true CDPs do: they build unified customer profiles, sometimes called single customer views (SCVs) or golden profiles.
 Everything else a CDP does stems from that single critical capability.

 But there’s more to a CDP than just building a unified profile.
 Let’s look at all the different features customer data systems can offer.